nexthink-oss/ghup/docs/cmd/ghup_update-ref.md

   - `error`: Error message if updating this specific ref failed

 If an error occurs with the source commitish, the output will include an error message in the source object.

+When using `--immutable`:
+- If a target ref doesn't exist, it will be created normally
+- If a target ref exists and already matches the source, no update is performed (`updated: false`)
+- If a target ref exists but has diverged from the source, the update is skipped and both the existing SHA (`old`) and proposed SHA (`sha`) are reported with `updated: false`